Lufpa/TM3Seq-Pipeline/docs/tm3seq_protocol.md

     | 5           | 4°C         | Hold  |

 #### Anneal the adapters that will be loaded into the Tn5 transposase

+**Note:** *This step can be done once, and the annealed adapters can be placed at 4°C for long-term storage.
+The annealed adapters stored at 4°C can be directly used in step 10 of this protocol.*

 9. Anneal the adapter-A forward and reverse oligos by mixing 10µl adapter-A oligo (100µM), 10µl Tn5MErev oligo (100µM), and 80µl of re-association buffer.
 To anneal the oligos run the following program in the thermal cycler.